PyrooL/perlinnoise/README.md

 # perlinnoise
-A school project of implementing Perlin Noise with Python and ncurses.
+A school project of implementing Perlin Noise with Python and curses.